darshjasani/Sentinel-Pipeline/README.md

 ---

-## Intended Use

-Sentinel Pipeline is intended for:

-* Technical interviews and system design discussions
-* Portfolio demonstration of production engineering skills
-* Learning CI reliability, failure analysis, and incident management
-* Local experimentation without cloud dependencies

-It is not intended to replace full CI platforms such as GitHub Actions or Buildkite.

----

-## Security Note
+## 🔐 Security Note

-This project is for local development and demonstration only.
+This project is intended for local development and demonstration only.
 It does not include authentication, authorization, or hardened isolation.

 Do not expose it to untrusted networks without additional security controls.

 ---

-## License
+## 📄 License

 MIT License